Heroica Matamoros Tamaulipas, Mexico Travel Guide

 The area around Plaza Hidalgo contains several buildings with architectural significance from the 19th and early 20th centuries.

-This historic building once a customs house for river trade, now housing the Museum of Mexican Agrarianism.
+This historic building once a customs house for the river trade, now housing the Institution of Mexican Agrarianism.

 Observe from the time of colonization and early republican architectural styles still preserved in some city structures.